 MAE 4815.
 Elements of Algebra.
-This course offers an investigative approach to number theory in which students develop their capacity to formulate conjectures and explore their ideas and inquires through the use of a computer algebra system.
-Conjectures are developed based in part on computer-generated data and formal proofs are then presented.
-There is an emphasis in understanding the nature of integer numbers, congruence classes, and their operations and applications.
+This course offers an approach to number theory with an emphasis in understanding the nature of integer numbers, congruence classes, and their operations and applications.
+Topics include divisibility and divisibility tests, greatest common divisor, mathematical induction, division and Euclidian algorithms, primes, congruence, linear Diophantine equations, theorems of Euler and Fermat, linear congruences, and the Chinese Remainder Theorem.
 Prerequisites: MAC 1311.
 3 semester hours credit.
 [A]